 A deep curiosity – not only for Pinot, but for the pursuit of a creative dream – led a young pharmacist by the name of Gary Horner to follow his heart… to Dundee.
-Erath Senior Winemaker Gary Horner recalls the college friend, and the wine, that altered the course of his life forever.
+Erath Head Winemaker Gary Horner recalls the college friend, and the wine, that altered the course of his life forever.

 It was the 1980s, and Gary began to consider a life without his newly acquired lab coat.
 In 2003, he arrived at Erath.
 His resume, smudged with the evidence of a 20-year adventure, spanned early garage winemaking experiments, formal UC-Davis schooling, myriad posts of increasing responsibility at notable Northwest wine establishments, and the creation of his own label, Destiny Vintners.

 But it was the encouragement of various mentors along his journey that made the biggest impact on Gary, and his winemaking philosophy.

 Driving a white Mazda pickup truck en route back to Seattle from a UC-Davis short course, Gary dropped in on Terry and Ted Casteel of Bethel Heights Vineyard.
 The chance visit would seal the deal on Gary’s decision to leave his pharmacy post in Washington, and formally pursue winemaking.
 Between 1988 and 1992, Bethel Heights provided the big-picture training he craved.
 “It’s where I learned what a ripe grape tastes like,” he says.
 “I worked in the vineyard, in the winery, and on the road.